Dajbych.net

 Managed Extensibility Framework

-MEF was integrated into .NET Framework into the System.ComponentModel.Composition namespace.
+MEF is integrated into the .NET Framework in the System.ComponentModel.Composition namespace.
 It allows using assemblies as modules.
-When you need to create a modular system, MEF takes care of getting together all modules.
+When you need to create a modular system, MEF takes care of assembling all the modules.

 Parallel Extensions

-Parallel Extensions contains Parallel LINQ (PLINQ) and Task Parallel Library (TPL).
-When you have a lot of work to do, it is worth to use a task-based approach.
-Split the work into many small tasks and run them as you need.
-Run them sequentially or in parallel, but without managing threads.
-Parallel class takes care of processors count and the efficient number of concurrent threads.
-When you program on this level, you should use appropriate collection classes – concurrent collections in the System.Collections.Concurrent namespace.
+Parallel Extensions include Parallel LINQ (PLINQ) and the Task Parallel Library (TPL).
+When you have a lot of work to do, it is worth using a task-based approach.
+Split the work into many small tasks and run them as needed.
+Run them sequentially or in parallel, without managing threads manually.
+The Parallel class takes care of the processor count and the efficient number of concurrent threads.
+When programming at this level, you should use appropriate collection classes, such as concurrent collections in the System.Collections.Concurrent namespace.

 Dynamic Language Runtime

-You can use a dynamic type when you need to interact with type lacking environment, dynamic languages or whatever.
-It is very useful when interacting with COM environment because it does not provide the IntelliSence.
+You can use a dynamic type when you need to interact with a type-lacking environment, dynamic languages, or other scenarios.
+It is very useful when interacting with the COM environment because it does not provide IntelliSense.

-When the program contains something time consuming to initialize, which may not be used during the program lifetime, use a lazy initialization is a very good idea.
-Lazy<T> object initialization occurs when the object is accessed for the first time.
+When a program contains something time-consuming to initialize, which may not be used during the program’s lifetime, using lazy initialization is a very good idea.
+A Lazy<T> object is initialized when it is accessed for the first time.

 .NET 4.5